Joe MacBeth: Production

 In October 1954, Mike Frankovich announced he had purchased the screen rights.
 Frankovich and writer Philip Yordan had previously collaborated on Anna Lucasta.
 Filming was likely to be done for United Artists with Joanne Dru and John Ireland, then married, as possible stars.
 Frankovich ended up making the movie under a deal he had with Columbia and in April 1955, Paul Douglas, not Ireland, agreed to star.
 Douglas arranged this as the first of a two-picture deal with Columbia, the second to be The Gamma People (his wife, Jan Sterling, signed to make 1984 in England at the same time).
 Filming on Joe MacBeth would start 1 May 1955.
 Ruth Roman signed to play the female lead.

 French actor Gregoire Aslan was cast as a gangster.

 It was the last film Mike Frankovich made as independent producer before running Columbia's British operations.

 Hughes later said he "enjoyed" making the film.
 "I was terribly young, only 22.
 The cheek I had to be directing old timers like Paul Douglas and Richard Conte.
 Still, I think they liked that and I tried never to be arrogant.
 And it was one of the few scripts I picked up in my life that didn't require a great deal of work."

 Reception

 Critical response

 Critical reception to the film in England was harsh.

 Author Geoff Mayer wrote in his book Historical Dictionary of Crime Films: "Although this bizarre gangster film was an attempt to update William Shakespeare's play to contemporary America ... less-than-subtle alterations to the play with name changes..."

-The Variety staff of Variety wrote in their review: "Joe Macbeth is far removed from the famous Shakespearean character, but there is an analogy between this modern gangster story and the Bard’s classic play.
+The staff of Variety wrote in their review: "Joe Macbeth is far removed from the famous Shakespearean character, but there is an analogy between this modern gangster story and the Bard’s classic play.
 Although made in Britain, the film has an American setting.
 It is expensively mounted, expertly staged and directed with a keen sense of tension."